- Symptom 1: A single URL points to different files.

 - The accessed file is hijacked.
 As a result, the accessed file content is not as expected.

 Check whether the CDN cache has expired

 Check whether the CDN cache has expired by referring to How do I tell whether user access has hit the CDN cache.

 - Press F12 to open the Developer Tools.

-- Select the Network tab to see whether Disable cache is checked.
+- Select the Network tab and check whether Disable cache is selected.

 Check whether the file is hijacked